sonatype-nexus-community/auditjs/README.md

 ...
 29 passing (84ms)
 ```
 Victory!
-Commit the changes and we're done.
+Commit the changes, and we're done.

-You could also upgrade a the higher level transtitive dependnency: `read-package-json` , like so:
+You could also upgrade a higher level transitive dependency: `read-package-json` , like so:
 ```shell
   "resolutions": {
     "read-package-json": "^3.0.1"